pk-sarker/spark/RDD.md

 8
 ```

+Another important thing is that `map()`'s return type doesn't have to be the same as its input type.
+Consider like there is a RDD that contains *String*, and  the  `map()` function parses the String and returns a *Double*.

 **Parallelize**: Parallelize method in `SparkContext` creates a parallelized collection which allowes Spark to distribute the data across multiple nodes, instead of depending on a single node to process the data.

 ```scala